 - 1. Water Capital Replacement

 - 2. Sewer Capital Replacement

 - 3. Facilities Rehabilitation and Replacement

 - 4. Roads Rehabilitation and Replacement

 - 5. Region Owned Housing

 - 6. Transit Vehicle Replacement

+- 7. Tax Levy Development Reserve

+- 8. Rate Supported Development Reserve

+- 9. Rapid Transit Reserve

-- 7. Any portion of a deferred revenue account, a reserve or reserve fund that maintains a consistent average outstanding balance that, at the discretion of the Commissioner of Finance and/or Director, Treasury Office, is deemed to be investable for the long term.
+- 10. Any portion of a deferred revenue account, a reserve or reserve fund that maintains a consistent average outstanding balance that, at the discretion of the Regional Treasurer, is deemed to be investable for the long term.